 Similarly, using a zone-picking system will determine how the receiving, sorting, and stowing processes must be carried out.
 Inventory will need to be sorted during receiving and then stowed in their respective zones.
 Like with zone picking, you may assign a worker to put away SKUs in one zone while another worker handles a different zone.

-Zone picking plays one of the most crucial roles during the order management and fulfillment processes.
-Once orders are received, you’ll be generating picking lists for different zones so that orders can be picked and then fulfilled with minimal travel time.
+Zone picking plays one of the most crucial roles during the order management and fulfilment processes.
+Once orders are received, you’ll be generating picking lists for different zones so that orders can be picked and then fulfiled with minimal travel time.

 Pros & cons of zone picking